Bohemian Prague Tour

 Time to chase the green fairy!

 Our Bohemia tour of Prague starts, appropriately, at the statue of the Duke of Bohemia, martyr, and patron saint Wenceslas.
 Throughout the tour, you’ll learn about various influences on Prague, including architectural, art, and political influences.

-We’ll start your Prague tour with a ride on a Paternoster, a unique and bizarre open-door lift from the 1920s, which was almost put out of order by the EU regulations because it breaks all the strict requirements of today (elevator closed on weekends).
+We’ll start your Prague tour by checking out a Paternoster, a unique and bizarre open-door lift from the 1920s, which was almost put out of order by the EU regulations because it breaks all the strict requirements of today (elevator closed on weekends).

 Kicking off the sampling aspect of the tour, our first taste of Prague will be “smazeny syr”, Czech fried cheese, which we’ll grab at one of the stands popular with the locals.
 This cheese was on every menu during the Communist era, so naturally, during the cheese tasting, we will share some of the most absurd stories from that time.